ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-core/syntax/_includes/lexer.md

 SELECT 'string with '' quote'; -- result: a string with a ' quote
 ```

+String literals can be used to produce [primitive type literals](../../builtins/basic#data-type-literals).

 ### Multi-line string literals {#multiline-string-literals}

 A multiline string literal is expressed as an arbitrary set of characters enclosed in double at signs `@@`: